Skip to content

 Avoiding distractions

-There’s so much a sales operations team can do!
 Prioritising and sticking to the most important projects is often challenging, especially when a B2B sales team constantly asks for little favours.

 Dealing with company growth

-As companies grow, they change, and so must the predictive analytics frameworks and technology.
 This can be frustrating for sales ops teams; they always have to learn and adapt.

 Standardising sales processes

 Automated workflows in the CRM can help salespeople stick to the process, but we all know some reps want to do things their way.
-This can mess with sales process analytics and hurt sales efficiency.

 To address these challenges, sales operations must prioritise data quality by:

-• Regularly auditing and cleaning data
+• Regularly auditing and cleaning data.

 • Investing in tools and technologies that streamline integration processes.